 The board is responsible for and plays a leadership role in the establishment and maintenance of the ethical culture of the group and its corporate governance.
-The board determines the group's strategic direction.
+The board determines the group's strategic direction, engaging with executive management regularly to ensure a thorough understanding of the many factors that are required to be considered in approving sustainable strategies for the group's businesses.
 Decisions, deliberations and actions are based on the group's ethical values and principles.
 The board oversees the implementation and maintenance of a culture of integrity through ensuring that the group's mission, vision and objectives are ethically sound.
 Active measures are taken by the board to ensure that ethical standards of the company are adhered to, with the social and ethics committee and audit and risk committee each having acute focus on matters of ethics and governance.